Location

 Beachcombers Academy as seen from the sea.

 Beachcombers Academy is located in the beautiful coastal community of Fanny Bay in the Comox Valley.
-The Comox Valley is on the unceded Traditional Territory of the K'òmoks First Nation.
+The Comox Valley is on the unceded Traditional Territory of the K'òmoks First Nations.

 Fanny Bay is known for its oyster and clam fishery, protected estuary, active community spirit, and beautiful forest trails.
 It contains a nice mix of upper income ocean-front homes and affordable family homes.
 Whether you are on the water or not, it is a beautiful area.

-Our school is located directly across from the Fanny Bay Wharf, which is actively used by the fisheries…and our students for water sports.
-It is just 8 minutes south of Union Bay and 20 minutes south of Courtenay.
+Our school is located directly across from the Fanny Bay Wharf, which is actively used by the fisheries.
+It is just 8 minutes south of Union Bay and 22 minutes south of Courtenay.
 It is a 15 minute drive from “down-town” Bowser.
 A school bus service is optional and provides transportation for students coming from throughout the Comox Valley, including Courtenay, Comox, Cumberland, Royston, and Buckley Bay.
 This is one of the most scenic, and shortest, school bus routes in the region.

 The 160 acre protected Fanny Bay estuary and tidal flats supports a diverse shore bird population, including great blue heron nesting grounds, and bald eagles who feed along the salmon-bearing streams